iankitchauhan/Spacex-Angular-Project/README.md

 ![alt text](https://github.com/iankitchauhan/Spacex-Angular-Project/blob/master/screencapture-localhost-4200-2020-08-08-16_03_14.png)
 ## Index:-
 1. Use of Angular material design.
-2.Use of Angular properties(@Input and @output) to transfer data from parent   to  child and vice-versa.
+2. Use of Angular properties(@Input and @output) to transfer data from parent to child and vice-versa.
-3.Implementation of Dependency Injection Concept.
+3. Implementation of Dependency Injection Concept.
 4. generating two component using CLI command
 ```
 ng g c filter
 ng g c main-content

 ```
-5.Template view of the main file
+5. Template view of the main file

 ```html
 <ng-container *ngIf="!isLoader" >